Gustanol/bf-interpreter/readme.md

 **Symbol labels**

 - `cmd_plus` and `cmd_minus`:
-  - Increases and decreases, respectively, the value of the current cell
+  - Sums or subtracts, respectively, `symbol_index_acumulator` to/from the value of the current cell
-    - This value is obtained by calling the label `calculate_cell_index`
+    - This value represents the acumulator for the same symbol
-      - It only calculate the index considering the middle as the start
+      - e.g.: `++++++`: `+ 6`
+    - It is gotten when `interpret_loop` jump to a label to calculate it
+      - This label just counts the length of the sequence with same symbols
+  - This is much better than just increases/decreases for every symbol

 - `cmd_dot`:
   - Calls syscall number 1 (SYS_write) to print the value of the current cell